 While looking in their logs, our technician could see “rm filename” repeated over and over again, thousands of times.
 This command proved his suspicions that a hacker had gone through every file of their site and systematically deleted each one.
 There was no recovering their data.

 “It was tragic”, our technician said, remembering what he found when he searched their logs.
 “All of their data was just gone.”

-Using the combined powers of our Heroic Support® technicians, along with our Security team, we were able to narrow down the attack vectors to three possibilities.
+Using the combined powers of our Support and Security teams, we were able to narrow down the attack vectors to three possibilities.
 Sadly, the vulnerabilities we discovered were wholly preventable - and likely would have been easily prevented had the server been fully managed by our team or had the customer’s technicians known to do a few simple things:

 Hardware-R-Us' server was running an old version of PHP, version 5.3.8 specifically.
 This version, at the time, had a known critical vulnerability that could allow an attacker to inject and execute code remotely.
 Since Hardware-R-Us had not updated their PHP version, this was a highly likely attack vector, and we recommended updating their software immediately to protect against future attacks.